eclipse-zenoh/zenoh-backend-influxdb/README.md

 zenoh = { version = "0.10.0-rc", features = [ "unstable" ] }
 ```

-Then build the backend, you can specify which version you want to build (we are showing the example for v2):
+Then build the backend, you can specify which version you want to build (here we are showing the example for v2.
+See the specific plugin (v1/v2) README file for details.
+):
 ```bash
 $ cargo build --release --all-targets -p zenoh-backend-influxdb-v2
 ```